 However, we should stress that in the case of business, its implementation will always aim at improving the company externally and internally.
 What’s more, we must understand that this type of change may concern various aspects of daily operations – taking various shapes and forms, such as product or service improvements (especially in the application of new technology), tasks for the marketing department, or existing sales markets, applying motivational techniques towards employees or changes in the organizational structure of the company.

-Chief Innovation Officer – job scope
+Chief Innovation Officer – job description

 The main task is to introduce an innovation in the company that will render the expected results – depending on the needs, this could include more product sales, shorter manufacturing cycles, improving the efficiency of teams or reaching new groups of customers.
 Thus, the Chief Innovation Officer is responsible for seeking opportunities to apply technology in a way that is consistent with the company’s needs and business plans while taking care of the human factor (the people responsible for implementing the proposed changes).